-The Customer must assign one qualified and proficient protection and controls person to be the main point of contact throughout the commissioning phase of the project.
+The Interconnection Party must assign one qualified and proficient protection and controls person to be the main point of contact throughout the commissioning phase of the project.
 This person should have adequate field experience in protection and control of high-voltage equipment as appropriate to the system they are working on.
-This person's experience should include, but not limited to polarity checks, phase-outs, relay calibration, and trip testing for multiple large projects.
+This person's experience should include, but not be limited to polarity checks, phase-outs, relay calibration, and trip testing for multiple large projects.
 This person will also insure adherence to these Guidelines.
-The Customer must also provide qualified electricians, technicians, and operators to perform the demonstration testing.
-The Customer must supply all personal protective equipment and designate any procedures necessary to assure that safety precautions are taken while working near energized equipment.
+The Interconnection Party must also provide qualified electricians, technicians, and operators to perform the demonstration testing.
+The Interconnection Party must supply all personal protective equipment and designate any procedures necessary to assure that safety precautions are taken while working near energized equipment.

-Inspection and approval by Xcel Energy does not constitute a warranty or relieve the Customer of responsibility for the operating condition or installation of the equipment and may not be relied upon by the Customer for that purpose.
-Once the facility is interconnected, Xcel Energy will retain the right to inspect the facility if the operation is suspected of causing problems for other Xcel Energy customers and retains the right to inspect the facility of the Customer at Xcel Energy's discretion.
+Inspection and approval by Xcel Energy does not constitute a warranty or relieve the Interconnection Party of responsibility for the operating condition or installation of the equipment, and may not be relied upon by the Interconnection Party for that purpose.
+Once the facility is interconnected, Xcel Energy will retain the right to inspect the facility if the operation is suspected of causing problems for other Xcel Energy facilities or customers and retains the right to inspect the facilities of the Interconnection Party at Xcel Energy's discretion.